saucelabs/sauce-docs/docs/basics/acct-team-mgmt/private-device-mgmt.md

 Enable this setting to test Apple Pay.

 :::important
 This feature _requires_ setting the Account Allow List.
-For more information, please see [Testing Apple Pay](/mobile-apps/live-testing/testing-apple-pay).
+Please see [Testing Apple Pay](/mobile-apps/live-testing/testing-apple-pay) for more information.

 :::